 How do I get a QR code for my business?

 You can create a QR code for any website page you wish to share, and it is super easy to do.
 Simply search for a QR code generator online – there are loads to choose from, some free, some paid for.
+For example, Canva’s QR Code Generator is a good tool for creating a free QR code.
 Once you have found one, enter your website address and follow the simple on-screen instructions.
 You can even personalise your QR code with a logo if you wish.

 QR codes can benefit a lot of different industries.
 Aside from saving time and energy, QR codes provide a creative way of engaging customers and allow you to properly measure your marketing campaigns through their ability to store a serious amount of useful information for you can analyse and use to grow your business.
 If you plan on encouraging your customers to get their phones out and start scanning, why not offer an incentive of a discount only available to customers through the code to get the ball rolling?
 Food for thought…